nominanga/nominanga/README.md

 ### 📖 About me

-- Computer Science student at NRNU MEPhI (Program Engineering, AI)
+- Computer Science student at NRNU MEPhI (Software Engineering, AI)
 - Currently focused on Backend Development, but also experienced with Frontend and Fullstack
 - Curious about system programming and ML/AI — planning to explore these areas more deeply